On the morning of May 23, 2015, on a highway in Scott County, Kentucky, two cars kissed and then pitched off the road.

 He muttered something about his lawyer.
 I changed the subject.

 Through the speakerphone, I heard anxious, distant voices.
-My cell sat beside me on the sofa cushion.
+My cell phone sat beside me on a sofa cushion.
 I clutched a notepad.
 Everyone on the line that day in January 2018, including my spouse, Sara, sitting across from me, knew Abdallah and felt invested in his situation.
 Amanda Olmstead had scraped us together for a conference call because she finally had details about Abdallah’s trial.
 It was scheduled for February 19.
 Carman, the defense lawyer, had told Olmstead that he needed character witnesses.
 Specifically, he needed white, American faces—people who could speak to Abdallah’s upstanding nature and “mix in” with the Darfurians who would inevitably show up in the courtroom to support their friend.

 Olmstead told us what else she knew.
 The girl who’d died in the crash was named Emily Sams; her identity entered into my consciousness as a dense weight.
 Shella Sams, who worked in special education, had been in a wheelchair since the accident.
 Abdallah would be tried where the incident happened, in Scott County.

 Someone asked if Abdallah’s charges were, well, normal.
 Olmstead explained that, according to Carman, they were not.
-It was unusual for felonies like second-degree manslaughter and assault to result from a crash like Abdallah’s—one involving sober drivers who hadn’t done anything overtly reckless.
+It was unusual for felonies like second-degree manslaughter and assault to result from a crash involving sober drivers who hadn’t done anything overtly reckless.
 Authorities in Scott County had also deemed Abdallah a flight risk, despite preexisting limitations on his movement.
 He was a refugee with a green card; he couldn’t travel abroad without applying for a special permit.
 Between work and volunteering, he was entrenched in his community.

 A knot of confusion settled across the conference call.
 Why, then, was this happening?
 We could guess but didn’t know for sure.
 And if what we suspected was true, we needed to hear it.